greglobinski/gatsby-starter-kit/README.md

 ### Advanced usage

-Fork the [repo](https://github.com/greglobinski/gatsby-starter-kit) and clone it to your localhost.
+Fork the [repo](https://github.com/greglobinski/gatsby-starter-kit) and clone the fork to your localhost.

 ```
 git clone [URL_OF_YOUR_FORKED_REPOSITORY] [NEW_DIRECTORY_FOR_YOUR_SITE]